virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 theme = "aerial"
 ```

 6. Use the following command to run the site locally to confirm that the theme works.
-Open it on `localhost:1313`

 ```
 hugo server --theme=aerial